WavesKey Facts

 Using the Wave Equation

 This key facts covers Using the Wave Equation within Wave Properties for GCSE Physics.
 Revise Wave Properties in Waves for GCSE Physics with 21 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 5 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position